-- The proposed program demonstrates exceptional planning, readiness and administrative capability.
-All necessary components to accomplish the project have been identified in the application. - Program administrators have been identified and have relevant experience in the administration of housing grants, and/or have otherwise shown the capability to administer the project. - Individuals/firms providing architectural, construction management and/or inspection services have been identified and are qualified to perform the services. - If applicable, the lead inspector/risk assessor has been identified and are qualified to perform the services - If the applicant is a local community, the local government is involved in the administration of the project. - For rental projects, potential sites have been identified in the application. - For rental projects, the applicant has experience in rental housing oversight. - For rental projects, if not a special needs project, there is a demonstrated capability to secure financial arrangements which exceed threshold requirements.
+The proposed program demonstrates exceptional planning, readiness and administrative capability.
+All necessary components to accomplish the project have been identified in the application.

+- Program administrators have been identified and have personnel that is knowledgeable in grant administration, have relevant experience in the administration of housing grants, and/or have otherwise shown the capability to administer the project. - Individuals/firms providing architectural, construction management and/or inspection services have been identified and are qualified to perform the services. - If applicable, the lead inspector and/or risk assessors have been identified and are qualified to perform the services. - If the applicant is a local community, the local government is involved in the administration of the project. - For Rental Projects: - Potential sites have been identified in the application. - If not a Special Needs project, there is a demonstrated capacity to secure financial arrangements which exceed threshold. - The applicant has experience in rental housing oversignt

-2. NEED Up to 50 points
+2. NEED